 The Bridge Inn has a commitment to homemade food, all locally sourced and freshly prepared.
-The dedicated kitchen team all follow in the footsteps of resident Head Chef John Scott, and together they create wonderful menu's for the restaurant, private parties, Christmas time and special themed evenings.
+The dedicated kitchen team all follow in the footsteps of resident Head Chef James, and together they create wonderful menu's for the restaurant, private parties, Christmas time and special themed evenings.

 We have 6 deliveries a week from the following suppliers:

 Fresh, local meat coming from Hammonds of Bainbridge

 Fresh vegetables and eggs from The Goodlife of Hawes

 Superb quality fresh fish, locally caught, and supplied by Hodgsons of Hartlepool

 Game shot locally, quite often by Andrew Atkin the Landlord, from which some tasty specials are made such as bunny burgers on a herb crouton with a tomato, garlic and onion salsa and whole roast grouse served with game chips and a red wine sauce (according to season).

 Other popular specials include baked cod fillet topped with sun-dried tomatoes, olives and Feta cheese, with a light saffron cream sauce, and roast pheasant on a mushroom and onion tartlet with red wine gravy and game chips.

 Our Restaurant and Bar Menu, includes firm favourites such as cider and dill battered cod, and steak and ale pie.
 For dessert why not try our one of our traditional puddings such as apple, maple syrup, and pecan nut crumble, or the extremely popular ginger sponge pudding with warm toffee sauce, all made by Liz, the landlords mother.